milanchauhanajmerainfotech/react-native-background-geolocation/README.md

   protected List<ReactPackage> getPackages() {
       return Arrays.<ReactPackage>asList(
           new MainReactPackage(),
-          new BackgroundGeolocationPackage() // <---- Add the Package );
+          new BackgroundGeolocationPackage() // <---- Add the Package (Requires only if auto link package not worked) );
   }
   ...